-This SDG-fit plan will be developed during the training sessions and is adapted to the specific company needs.
-The participants need to do some homework between two sessions.
-This homework will be discussed during the next training day, so participants also learn from each other.
-Three- four cases from the wood and furniture industry will be presented as good practices.
+session The pa session trainin Three- DG-fit plan will be developed during the training ns and is adapted to the specific company needs. articipants need to do some homework between two ns.
+This homework will be discussed during the next ng day, so participants also learn from each other. four cases from the wood and furniture industry will sented as good practices.
 Impact Day 1 The inevitability of sustainable business.
-Day 2 Towards social responsibility.
-Day 3 The 4 steps of the SDG-fit plan: Step 1: Development (part 1) Day 4 The 4 steps of the SDG-fit plan: Step 1: Development (part 2) Day 5 The 4 steps of the SDG-fit plan: Step 2: Integration Day 6 The 4 steps of the SDG-fit plan: Step 3: Realization Day 7 The 4 steps of the SDG-fit plan: Step 4: Measuring Day 8 Building a sustainable company: Building cells & Leadership Validation To validate the results of the training and the SDG-fit plan, a follow-up moment (1/2 day), +/- 1 year after the training are organized.
-During this follow-up, the participating companies exchange their experiences and learn from each other's successes and obstacles.
+Day 2 - Day 3 The 4 steps of the SDG-fit plan: Step 1: Development (part 1) Day 4 The 4 steps of the SDG-fit plan: Step 1: Development (part 2) Day 5 The 4 steps of the SDG-fit plan: Step 2: Integration Day 6 The 4 steps of the SDG-fit plan: Step 3: Realization Day 7 The 4 steps of the SDG-fit plan: Step 4: Measuring Day 8 Building a sustainable company: Building cells & Leadership on a follo are org compa idate the results of the training and the SDG-fit plan, w-up moment (1/2 day), +/- 1 year after the training ganized.
+During this follow-up, the participating unies exchange their experiences and learn from each a successes and obstacles.